jelambrar96-datatalks/mlops-zoomcamp-project/README.md

 ## 4. Experiment tracking and model registry with `mlflow`

+For experiment tracking and model registry, **MLflow** was utilized throughout the project.
+The primary goal was to build a machine learning model capable of predicting taxi trip durations based on several key features, including trip distance, pickup and drop-off locations, day of the week, and time of day.

+In this process, the following machine learning regression models were registered using MLflow:

+1. **Linear Regression**
+2. **Lasso Regression**
+3. **Gradient Boosting**
+4. **Random Forests**

+For each model, the following performance metrics were tracked and stored:

+- **Root Mean Squared Error (RMSE)**
+- **Mean Squared Error (MSE)**
+- **Mean Absolute Error (MAE)**
+- **R-squared (R²)**

+These metrics provided a comprehensive evaluation of the models' accuracy and effectiveness in predicting taxi trip durations, enabling an informed selection of the best-performing model for deployment.
 _______________________________________________________________________________

 ## 5. Workflow orchestration with airflow

+For workflow orchestration, **Airflow** was implemented to manage and automate the various processes involved in the project.
+Airflow offers several advantages in workflow orchestration:

+### Advantages of Airflow in Workflow Orchestration

+1. **Scalability**: Airflow can handle complex workflows involving large-scale data processing.
+It allows for the creation of Directed Acyclic Graphs (DAGs) that can be scaled as needed, whether running on a single machine or distributed across a cluster.

+2. **Flexibility**: Airflow provides the flexibility to define workflows in Python, making it easy to integrate with existing codebases and customize workflows according to specific project requirements.

+3. **Robust Scheduling**: With Airflow, tasks can be scheduled to run at specific times or triggered based on dependencies.
+This ensures that processes are executed in the correct order and without manual intervention.

+4. **Monitoring and Logging**: Airflow includes built-in monitoring and logging features, which allow for real-time tracking of workflow execution, making it easier to identify and resolve issues promptly.

+### Implemented DAGs

+Three main DAGs were implemented to manage the end-to-end process:

+1. **`dag01_download_data`**:
+   - **Purpose**: This DAG is responsible for downloading the NYC taxi dataset, applying necessary filtering processes, and storing the cleaned data files within LocalStack.
+This step ensures that the data is prepared and available for model training.

+2. **`dag02_training`**:
+   - **Purpose**: This DAG is used to build the dataset, train the machine learning models, and register the trained models in MLflow.
+It automates the entire training pipeline, ensuring consistency and repeatability across model versions.

+3. **`dag03_deploy`**:
+   - **Purpose**: This DAG selects the model with the best Root Mean Squared Error (RMSE) from the models registered in MLflow.
+It then uploads the selected model to an S3 bucket simulated by LocalStack, where it can be accessed by a Flask application for making predictions.

+By leveraging Airflow for workflow orchestration, the project benefits from automated, reliable, and scalable management of data processing, model training, and deployment processes.
+This approach ensures that each step is executed efficiently and in the correct sequence, facilitating the seamless integration of machine learning models into the production environment.

 _______________________________________________________________________________

 ## 6. Model deployment with flask

+A Flask API was designed to load the best-performing model stored in S3.
+This model is then used to predict the duration of taxi trips based on the time of day and the pickup and drop-off locations.

+### Advantages of Combining Flask with Machine Learning Applications

+One of the key advantages of using Flask is its ease of integration with Python-based machine learning applications.
+Flask is lightweight, flexible, and allows developers to quickly set up web applications that can interact with machine learning models.
+This combination enables seamless deployment of predictive models, allowing for real-time inference through a simple and efficient web interface.

+### API Functionality

+The Flask API is capable of the following:

+- **Loading the Best Model**: The API automatically loads the best model, selected based on the lowest RMSE, from the S3 bucket.
+- **Predicting Trip Duration**: Given inputs such as the time of day and the starting and ending locations of a taxi trip, the API processes these inputs through the model to predict the expected trip duration.

+This setup ensures that the machine learning model can be accessed and utilized in a production environment, providing accurate and timely predictions for end users.

 _______________________________________________________________________________